 In this blog, I’d like to give you some Power BI design tips on how you can make your reports look more application-like by simply hiding pages.
 This is a methodology that I’ve seen being used in many of the best and most compelling reports I’ve encountered recently.
 I think it’d be a great trick to learn for a better-looking report.
 You can watch the full video of this tutorial at the bottom of this blog.

-The ability to hide pages in your reports doesn’t exist in Power BI before.
-And now that this functionality is available, I honestly use it basically in every report that I create because it makes my visualizations and navigation compelling to my consumers.
+The ability to hide pages in your reports didn’t exist in Power BI before.
+And now that this functionality is available, I basically use it in every report that I create because it makes my visualizations and navigation compelling to my consumers.

-Sometimes it can be hard to tell the story that you want to tell in your report and enable the user to navigate through if you’ve got a lot of pages to click through one after the other.
-But if you can build a navigation system into your reports, then the experience becomes far more application-like, smooth, and compelling for the consumer of your insights.
+Sometimes it can be hard to tell the story that you want to tell in your report and enable the user to navigate through if you’ve got a lot of pages to click through.
+But if you can build a navigation system into your reports, the experience becomes far more application-like, smoother, and more compelling for the consumer.

 Power BI Design Tips: Hiding Report Pages & Enhancing Navigation Experience